RAYNOR VAN DER MERWE

 KIMBERLY HOPE JEWART

 Kimberly began her dance training in Heidelberg, Germany with Carolyn Carratini (RAD) and Henryk Szymczak performing with the Heidelberg Ballett.
 She continued her ballet studies in the U.S. with Priscilla Crommelin-Ball (Harkness Ballet), David Anderson (SF Ballet) and Don Steffy (ABT).
 She received her modern dance training at George Mason University (recipient of Excellence in Choreography Award) and on scholarship at the Ailey School.
 Kimberly has had the pleasure of working with teaching artists and choreographers Dan Joyce, Susan Shields, Buffy Price, Jan Erkert, Scott Rink, Kraig Patterson, Earl Moses, Ana Marie Forsythe, Elizabeth Roxas, Zvi Gotheiner, Danny Pelzig and Urban Bush Women.
 She has performed professionally for Adrienne Clancy/Clancyworks and Helanius J. Wilkins in DC, the Montgomery Ballet in AL and Labco Dance and Pittsburgh Opera in PA.
 Her more recent endeavors include performing as a principal dancer for Sean Curran at NYC Opera (3 seasons), St Louis Opera Theatre, Minnesota Opera, Chicago Opera, and Portland Opera.
 While in NYC, Kimberly served as Artistic Director and Choreographer for Orquidea Dance creating works for the Williamsburg Arts Nexus, Duke Theater, Dance Space, DanceNOW NYC, HATCH, and the International Dance Festival.
-She is a member of the American Guild of Musical Artists (AGMA).
+She is a member of the American Guild of Musical Artists (AGMA) and certified Instructor of Progressing Ballet Technique (PBT).

 Olivia Landrum is from Fairfax, VA and began dancing at the age of three.
 She grew up competing in regional and national competitions and also was a member of her high school dance team before deciding to pursue dance as a career in college.
 Olivia graduated from James Madison University where she earned two Bachelor of Arts degrees in Dance and Corporate Communications.
 While attending JMU, Olivia was a member of the Dukettes Dance Team and the Virginia Repertory Dance Company.
 She has been in works by Ryan Corriston, Shane O’Hara, Stephanie Martinez, Scott Putman, Suzanne Miller-Corso, Tara Mullins, Alex Springer and Xan Burley, Karen Reedy, and Eluza Santos.
 She has been fortunate to attend many intensives such as the American Dance Fesitval in both Durham, NC and NYC.
 Her choreography was selected to perform at the Route 11 Dance Festival in Lexington, VA and also chosen to open for the Trey McIntyre Project’s last show.
 She has choreographed for the Flint Hill School dance team as well as numerous works at JMU.
 Dance has taken her many places including Richmond, New York, Washington, DC, and London, England where she has performed and studied.
 She also worked for the Universal Dance Association, traveling around the country teaching summer dance camps.
 Olivia is excited for another great year at Encore Performers and hopes to continue inspiring many by spreading her love of dance.